kamailio/kamailio-wiki/docs/cookbooks/4.2.x/pseudovariables.md

 -   ruid - return the ruid of the branch (Record internal Unique ID from usrloc)

-The PV can take an index to access a specif branch:
+The PV can take an index to access a specific branch:
 $(branch(name)\[index\])

 Example: